xiumingzhang/cheatsheets/bash.md

 ```

-### Renaming files in a folder to sequential numbers
+### Rename files in a folder to sequential numbers

 ```
 a=1